Lee Hong-gi: Acting career

 Before Lee Hong-gi debuted as a singer with the band F.T.
 Island, he was a child actor, making his acting debut in 2002 with KBS2 TV series Magic Kid Masuri as Masuri's friend Kim Ji-hoon.
 This children drama gained popularity among elementary school students during its run.
 He was also featured in EBS children drama Kkangsooni, where he played the character of Eo Soo-bong, and sang for the drama's OST.

 In 2008, he was offered the lead role in Master of Study, the Korean adaptation of Japanese drama Dragon Zakura.
 Master of Study should have aired in the beginning of 2009 but due to preproduction difficulties, the drama was postponed to the beginning of 2010 which led FNC Entertainment to refuse Lee's role because of his busy schedule with the band.

 Lee then played Lysander in a Korean musical theatre version of A Midsummer Night's Dream, where he showcased his singing, acting and dancing skills.
 In 2009, after a five-year break, he made his acting comeback and took the role of the quirky but loveable drummer Jeremy in You're Beautiful.
 To promote the drama, he also contributed solo tracks to the OST, such as "Promise" and "Still/As Ever."
 He received a New Star Award at the 2009 SBS Drama Awards for his performance.
 You're Beautiful recorded modest ratings in South Korea, but it became an international success and with it, Lee's worldwide popularity increased.

 In April 2011, Lee starred in the TBS Japanese drama Muscle Girl! opposite Yui Ichikawa.
 This was followed by a 90-minute Korean-Japanese co-production titled Noriko Goes to Seoul, in which he played a young aspiring singer who meets an older woman (Takashima Reiko) who inspires him through hardships to achieve his dream.

 In June 2013, he made his big screen debut in the movie Rockin' on Heaven's Door (Korean title: Passionate Goodbye), with Baek Jin-hee, in which Lee portrayed as a rebellious music star who is sent to work in a hospice.

 Lee began filming Bride of the Century with Yang Jin-sung.
 He went on a four-week rest after he dislocated his shoulder and suffered facial fractures during December 2013.
 He resumed shooting in January 2014, and the drama aired that February.

 Lee also starred in SBS Modern Farmer alongside Park Min-woo, Lee Ha-nui, and others.
-The drama aired from October 18, 2014 to December 21, 2014, at 20:40 on Saturdays and Sundays.
+The drama aired from October 18, 2014, to December 21, 2014, at 20:40 on Saturdays and Sundays.

+Lee Hong-gi was cast in the musical Sugar, an adaptation of the 1959 film Some Like It Hot.
+He plays Joe (Josephine), a saxophonist who disguises himself as a woman after witnessing a gang murder.
+The show runs at the KEPCO Art Center Grand Theater in Seoul from December 12, 2025, to February 22, 2026.